 "Get some rest, sweetheart.
 Everything will seem better in the morning," she kissed my forehead and said goodnight.

 Nothing she had ever said had any meaning to me.
 I never found any value in her words but for some reason what she had done over the past few minutes meant the world to me.
 For the first time in my life, I felt like my mother understood me and knew what I was going through.
-I stifled a sniffle as she closed my door after letting herself out.
+I took a deep breath and shuddered letting it all out as she left.

-"Oh, my lock," I thought to myself and remembering that Philippe was away I rolled to my side and rather than getting back up and left my door unbolted.
+"Oh, my lock," I thought with a twinge of panic and remembering that Philippe was away I rolled to my side rather than getting back up and left my door unbolted.